Southern Minnesota Divorce Attorney

 How Much Will My Divorce Cost?

 There is no set amount.
 If you can reach an agreement with your spouse on child custody, child support, the division of marital property and debt, and alimony, then the cost will be much less than if you fight over every issue.
 Some divorces are expensive because attorneys must retain experts like child psychologists or forensic accountants.
+This is a good question but there is no one answer.

 Does the Mother Automatically Get Custody?

-How Much Child Support will I Pay?
+How Much Child Support Will I Pay?

 Minnesota has created guidelines that will determine child support.
 Some of the factors that go into the formula include the number of children being supported, each parent’s income, and how much time each parent has the child.
 You can use a calculator to estimate the amount you will pay or receive.